Home video

 Some home video users have a collection of prerecorded media, such as movies, on DVDs.
 DVDs are only one of a number of ways of viewing home video.

-Home video is recorded media sold or rented for home viewing.
-The term originates from the VHS and Betamax era, when the predominant medium was videotapes, but has carried over to optical disc formats such as DVD and Blu-ray.
+Home video is a physical media sold or rented for home viewing.
+The term originates from the VHS and Betamax era, when the predominant medium was videotapes, but has carried over to optical disc formats such as DVD, Blu-ray, and 4K Ultra HD Blu-ray.
 In a different usage, "home video" refers to amateur video recordings, also known as home movies.

-Released in 1978, LaserDisc (LD) is another home video format, which never managed to gain widespread use on North American and European retail markets due to high cost of the players and their inability to record TV programs (unlike the VHS), although it retained some popularity among videophiles and film enthusiasts during its lifespan; the format had greater prevalence in some regions of Southeast Asia such as Japan, Hong Kong, Singapore and Malaysia where it was better supported.
-Film titles were released in LD format until 2001, production of LD players ceased in 2009.
+Released in 1978, LaserDisc (LD) is another home video format, which never managed to gain widespread use on North American and European retail markets due to high cost of the players and their inability to record TV programs (unlike VHS), although it retained some popularity among videophiles and film enthusiasts during its lifespan; the format had greater prevalence in Japan and in regions of Southeast Asia such as Hong Kong, Singapore and Malaysia, where it was better supported.
+Film titles were released in LD format until 2001; production of LD players ceased in 2009.

 The home video business distributes films, television series, telefilms and other audiovisual media to the public in the form of videos in various formats, either bought or rented and then watched privately in purchasers' homes.
 Most theatrically released films are now released on digital media (both optical and download-based), replacing the largely obsolete videotape medium.
 As of 2006, the Video CD format remained popular in Asia.
 DVDs have been gradually losing popularity since the late 2010s and early 2020s, when streaming media became mainstream for the audiences, with most media consumers in urban areas globally having domestic Internet access.
 (Note: According to 2019 data, globally about 72% of households in urban areas have Internet access at home, for rural areas that figure is 38%.)